rust-lang/rust/src/doc/rustc/src/instrument-coverage.md

     [(#79417)](https://github.com/rust-lang/rust/issues/79417) that doc test coverage
     generates incorrect source line numbers in `llvm-cov show` results.

-## `-Z instrument-coverage=<options>`
+## `-C instrument-coverage=<options>`

--   `-Z instrument-coverage=all`: Instrument all functions, including unused functions and unused generics.
-(This is the same as `-Z instrument-coverage`, with no value.)
+-   `-C instrument-coverage=all`: Instrument all functions, including unused functions and unused generics.
+(This is the same as `-C instrument-coverage`, with no value.)
--   `-Z instrument-coverage=except-unused-generics`: Instrument all functions except unused generics.
+-   `-C instrument-coverage=except-unused-generics`: Instrument all functions except unused generics.
--   `-Z instrument-coverage=except-unused-functions`: Instrument only used (called) functions and instantiated generic functions.
+-   `-C instrument-coverage=except-unused-functions`: Instrument only used (called) functions and instantiated generic functions.
--   `-Z instrument-coverage=off`: Do not instrument any functions.
-(This is the same as simply not including the `-Z instrument-coverage` option.)
+-   `-C instrument-coverage=off`: Do not instrument any functions.
+(This is the same as simply not including the `-C instrument-coverage` option.)

 ## Other references